-Q1: I am divorced/separated, and my spouse/ex-spouse has care and control of my child.
+Q1: My ex-spouse has care and control of my child.
 Can face-to-face access arrangements continue?

 Private face-to-face access arrangements are generally allowed.
-However, please keep movement and travel to a minimum to lower the risk of transmission across different households, if they are in accordance with the latest measures put in place by the government.
+However, please keep movement and the need for travel to a minimum to lower the risk of transmission across different households,.
+All these must be done in accordance with the latest measures put in place by the government.

-Q2: I am separated/ divorced, and the Court had ordered Supervised Exchange/Supervised Visitation (SESV) services to assist me in having face-to-face contacts with my child.
+Q2: The Court had ordered Supervised Exchange/Supervised Visitation (SESV) services to assist me in having face-to-face contacts with my child.
 Can this arrangement continue?

 A: Safe management measures are in place at all Divorce Support Specialist Agencies (DSSAs) and Strengthening Families Programme@Family Service Centres (FAM@FSCs) to safeguard the health and safety of all staff and clients.

-Both the DSSAs and FAM@FSCs, in accordance with the prevailing government safe management measures, may conduct session(s) remotely, have a combination of both remote and face-to-face and online access sessions.
+Both the DSSAs and FAM@FSCs, in accordance with the prevailing government safe management measures, may conduct session(s) remotely, have a combination of both remote and face-to-face sessions or even postpone the sessions.
 During periods where safe management measures are heightened to minimise the risk of transmission of COVID-19, online access sessions would be the default.

-DSSAs will contact their clients accordingly on the arrangements.
+The agency will contact clients accordingly on the arrangements.

 Disagreement on access

 Q3: My ex-spouse is denying me access to my child.
 He/she is worried about the general risk of transmission of COVID-19.
 What can I do to see my child?

 Q4: I am divorced/separated.
 What can I do if my ex-spouse and I disagree on access matters during this period?

 Q5: My ex-spouse and I quarrel about access arrangements all the time.
 It has become worse during this period.
 I do not want to continue this and prefer to cut him/her off and take care of my child myself.
 Can I do it?

 Q6: I am worried about allowing my ex-spouse to have face-to-face access to my child as I live with my elderly parents.
 What can I do?